univ-ai/welcomenew/_courses/ai0.md

       url: "https://application.univ.ai/applications"
 ---

-Welcome to Python for Data Science (PyDS)
+Welcome to AI-0: The Basics of Data Science.

 The objective of this module is to provide fundamental understanding of the python programming language needed to follow an introductory course in Data Science.